seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 Within the model, the beginning of the crab year is assumed contemporaneous with the NMFS trawl survey, nominally assigned a date of 1 July.
-Although the timing of the fishery is different each year, MMB is 15 February, which is the reference date for calculation of federal management biomass quantities.
+Although the timing of the fishery is different each year, MMB is estimated at 15 February, which is the reference date for calculation of federal management biomass quantities.
 To accommodate this, each model year is split into 5 seasons ($t$) and a proportion of the natural mortality